lonekorean/wordpress-export-to-markdown/README.md

 - Type: `boolean`
 - Default: `true`

 Whether or not to download and save images attached to posts.
-Generally speaking, these are images that were added by dragging/dropping or clicking **Add Media** or **Set Featured Image** when editing a post in WordPress.
+Generally speaking, these are images that were uploaded by using **Add Media** or **Set Featured Image** when editing a post in WordPress.
 Images are saved into `/images`.

 ### Save images scraped from post body content?